Cursor vs GitHub Copilot - they solve different problems

 Start with what won’t change.

 If your team needs compliance features, Copilot wins by default.
-Cursor doesn’t have the enterprise controls yet.
+While Cursor added Enterprise features in 2025, Copilot’s integration with Microsoft’s security stack remains stronger.

 If everyone already lives in different IDEs and switching isn’t realistic, Copilot is the only option that doesn’t force migration.

-If your codebase is large enough that understanding connections between files takes serious mental effort, Cursor’s whole-project awareness justifies the cost and migration pain.
+If your codebase is large enough that understanding connections between files takes serious mental effort, both tools now handle this.
+Copilot’s Agent Mode and Cursor’s native design both provide whole-project awareness.
+The difference is whether you want an extension or a dedicated IDE.

 For mid-size teams specifically - you’re probably 50 to 500 people - think about this: 76% of developers are using or planning to use AI code assistants, but 73% don’t know if their company has an AI policy.
 This creates chaos.